cecortes/VendeSimple/app/docs/CodeBlog.md

 ## 12/10/23

 - [x] Make Pedidos section web sketching.
-- [ ] Into Pedidos Section create the table to show all pedidos.

 ---

 ## 13/10/23

-- [ ] Into Pedidos Section header, make CRUDE action buttons, that buttons will open the corresponding modal actions.
+- [x] Into Pedidos Section header, make CRUDE action buttons, that buttons will open the corresponding modal actions.

+---

+## 14/10/23

+- [x] Make the main view of the Pedidos section.
+- [x] Into Pedidos Section create the table to show all pedidos.
+- [ ] Make the modal to add a new pedido.
+- [ ] Make the modal to edit a pedido.
+- [ ] Make the modal to delete a pedido.

 ---